 Mark D. Hanna and W. Rocky Newman

-A textbook and CD set offering a unique, cross-functional perspective that emphasizes the role of management in other areas of business.
-It helps show students how operations issues impact other functional areas and how each person in a company plays a role in operations decisions.
+Offers a unique, cross-functional perspective that emphasizes the role of management in other areas of business.
+This textbook helps show students how operations issues impact other functional areas and how each person in a company plays a role in operations decisions.

 Prentice Hall - January 15, 2001